breakstring/Agentic_Story_Book_Workflow/README.md

 ## FAQ
-- **Does it support other languages?**
+- **I see that the story content in your demo is in Chinese.
+Does it support other languages?**
-  Yes, the content creation Prompt already includes instructions to follow the user's requirements or the language used by the user.
+  Yes, it does.
+In the prompt section for content creation, there are instructions to follow the user's requirements or the language used by the user.
-- **What about multi-language speech?**
+- **What about multilingual voice support?**
   Azure's TTS supports hundreds of languages.
-You only need to specify the desired language's voice name in AZURE_SPEECH_VOICE_NAME in the .env file (some voices support dozens of different languages).
+You just need to specify the desired language's voice name in the AZURE_SPEECH_VOICE_NAME field in the .env file (some voices support dozens of different languages).
+- **Why are your prompts written in English?**
+  Undoubtedly, English prompts are slightly more effective than Chinese ones.
+A very useful tip is that there is a tool in Anthropic's Portal that helps you generate prompts.
+You can input your initial ideas there, and it will help you generate prompts that you only need to modify slightly before using them in your program.
 - **The visual quality seems low**
-  Two factors:
+  There are two factors here:
-  - The test content currently displayed uses the Flux Schnell model for speed and low cost.
-Using the dev or pro versions will improve the visual quality.
-The current code does not yet support these models, but it will be added in the future.
+  - First, the test content I currently display uses the Schnell model from Flux, which is fast and cost-effective.
+Using the dev or pro models will undoubtedly improve the visual quality of the images.
+These models are not yet supported in the current code but will be added in the future.
-  - The existing image review logic is not sufficient and can be improved.
+  - Second, the existing image review logic is not sufficient and has room for improvement.

 ## Others
 [See some generated content demos here](DEMO-Results.md)